This post was updated on August 3rd, 2023.

 Best bus options in Western Canada

-Over the last few months, Busbud has worked to find and integrate alternative bus operators serving Western Canada so that customers will still have access to affordable and sustainable bus travel on our website and app.
-We were able to bring you new bus options on the most popular routes in Alberta and British Columbia.
+Over the last few years, Busbud has worked to find and integrate alternative bus operators serving Western Canada so that customers will still have access to affordable and sustainable bus travel on our website and app.
+We were able to bring you new bus options on the most popular routes in Alberta, British Columbia and Saskatchewan.

 Greyhound bus alternatives for British Columbia

 For our travelers to beautiful British Columbia as well as local folks, we’ve successfully replaced coverage on Vancouver to Squamish with Squamish Connector, offering multiple departure and arrival points in both cities.
 The company is highly rated, with 4.7 stars on Busbud and many compliments.

 We have also added YVR Skylynx, a 4.5-star company, and Epic Rides, rated at 4.7, on the popular Vancouver to Whistler route.
 With a pick-up point at the Vancouver YVR airport and a direct connection to Whistler, the (arguably) best slopes in Canada are much closer than you think!

 More good news is coming from Ebus, which has expanded its coverage in the wake of Greyhound’s decision and is now serving routes in British Columbia.
 Although the bulk of its routes are located in Alberta, Ebus has added Vancouver, Kamloops, Kelowna, Abbotsford, Chilliwack, Hope, Merritt, Vernon, Surrey and Coquitlam as notable destinations.

 If you wish to travel between British Colombia and Alberta, the aforementioned Rider Express has another cross-province bus on the very popular route between Vancouver and Calgary, with daily buses between the two cities.